 PubkeyAcceptedKeyTypes directive to

 For steps on successfully setting up key based authentication, the following guides are great references:

-If you need further help authenticating via SSH, you can open a ticket with our Support Team.
+If you need further help authenticating via SSH, you can open a support ticket.
 Make sure to include:

 Including all the above diagnostic information and clarifying where you are encountering the issue when trying to connect can help us quickly get up to speed with where your need on the issue is.